-- 2. Reaching back with non-operated hand, sit down on edge of bed and slowly scoot back toward center of mattress.
-(Silk pajama bottoms, satin sheets, or sitting on plastic bag may - 3.
-Scoot hips around so you are facing the foot of the bed. - 4.
+2. Reaching back with non-operated hand, sit down on edge of bed and slowly scoot back toward center of mattress.
+(Silk pajama bottoms, satin sheets, or sitting on plastic bag may make it easier.)

+- 3. Scoot hips around so you are facing the foot of the bed. - 4.
 Do not use your operated arm to balance or reposition.